emile22/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

    functions are not conducted by interacting with the entity of interest but rather with other entities, for example, entities upstream in a power distribution tree.

+## Conventional Requirements for Energy Efficiency Management

+   The specification of requirements for an Energy Efficiency Management standard starts with Section 5.4, which addresses the identification of entities and the granularity of reporting of energy-related information.
+A standard must support the unique identification of entities, reporting per network, per entire device, and reporting energy-related information on individual components of a device or attached devices.

+   Section 5.5 specifies requirements related to the monitoring of entities.
+This includes general (type, context) information and specific information on Power States, Power Inlets, Power Outlets, power, energy.
+The control of Power State and power saving functionalities, optimization functionalities by entities is covered by requirements specified in Section 5.6.

 ## General Considerations Related to Energy Management